News Archives

 I wondered how hungry the man was to steal an egg salad sandwich from a convenience store.
 I also wondered how he would have reacted to the customer’s kindness.
 He left without knowing his debt was paid.
 He was free to go.
 The food belonged to him.

-Elizabeth Glass Turner ~ The Terrible Precipice of Knowing: Black Holes, Enlightenment, and the Divine
+The Terrible Precipice Of Knowing: Black Holes, Enlightenment, And The Divine by Elizabeth Glass Turner

 April 10, 2019